 The Argument for Placing It First

 Putting the overall question first does a few things.
 First, according to the research, it can actually act as an anchor by which a respondent answers the rest of the questions.
 So, if we ask an overall question first and get that knee-jerk reaction from a respondent that might be given if asked about their experience by a friend, as they take the rest of the survey, they tend to adjust their following answers to match the answer to the overall question.
 This is great for the researcher if the answer to that overall question is positive; this isn’t great if that answer is negative.

 According to a research article from 2003, “Order Effects in Customer Satisfaction Modelling,” from the Journal of Marketing Management, “…customers’ overall evaluations are more extreme and better explained when provided after attribute evaluations.”
 By asking the specifics before asking the overall question, respondents will be thinking more about how the specifics add up to their overall level of satisfaction.
 Arguably, this could mean they are giving a more thought-out answer to that overall question.
 When should you put the overall question last?
 When you want your audience to remember various aspects of their experience and give a more thoughtful response.
 You may also want to consider placing it last if your respondents will be answering awhile after the experience you’re asking them about.
 That way, you can remind them of the particulars about the experience before asking them to give their overall impression.

-What has been your experiences with survey design and the order of survey questions?
-Do you ask CX measurement type of questions, like NPS, Satisfaction, and Level of Effort, at the beginning of your survey, at the end or both, and why?
-We would love to hear your perspective and lessons learned on this topic.
-Contact us any time, and share on Twitter to benefit others.
+What have your experiences with survey design and the order of survey questions been like?
+Do you ask CX measurement type of questions, like NPS, Satisfaction, and Level of Effort, at the beginning of your survey, at the end or both?
+Why?